mendhak/mendhak.github.io/_posts/2019-08-25-raspberrypi-epaper-dashboard.md

 The image is converted from the intermediate SVG to PNG, and then the `display.py` renders it to screen using the e-Paper libraries.
 It's slow, it takes about 30 seconds to write to screen.

 It's possible to use the C libraries to make this process faster, but it requires writing and compiling the display binary yourself.
-It can further be sped up by converting the PNG to a 1-bit BMP so that there's less data to send over the wire.
+It could further be sped up by converting the PNG to a 1-bit BMP so that there's less data to send over the wire.
 The C way would take about 6-8 seconds.

-The reason for sticking with the Python way is that I've got a v1 Waveshare display, while most users have a v2 Waveshare display.
+The reason for sticking with the Python way is that I've got a v1 Waveshare display, while most users have a v2 Waveshare display, and it's easier to cater to both this way.
 Curse of the early adopter!